Overview

 deletecriteria 2 t/nonsmoker

-criteria from the 2nd policy in the list of policies. -
+Deletes thenonsmokercriteria from the 2nd policy in the list of policies.

 findpolicy Betsy